husni159/user_management/README.md

 <code>php artisan migrate</code>

-<p>navigate to user_management/FE directory in your terminal and execute the following commands initially:</p>
+<p>To preview the output, navigate to user_management/FE directory in your terminal and execute the following commands initially:</p>

 <code>npm start</code>